pogorely/ALICE/README.md

 Detecting TCR involved in immune responses from single RepSeq datasets.

 ## About
-Here we provide an R implementation of ALICE approach, described in this [paper](link to arxiv).
+Here we provide an R implementation of ALICE approach, see [paper](https://www.biorxiv.org/content/early/2018/07/23/375162) for details.
 ## Software requirements
 Any OS where R is available (Linux, OS X, Windows), however parallel computing is currently not available on Windows.